kunjsharma/adapt-animation-hotspot/README.md

 <img src="assets/animation-hotspot.gif" alt="animation-hotspot" align="right" height="150px">

-**Animation Hotspot** is a component having images and hotspots over that enables a user to click and display a detailed popup.
+**Animation Hotspot** is a *presentation component* having images that show one by one when it appears in view and hotspots over it.
+When a learner clicks on a hot spot within the image, a pop-up is displayed.

 Development of this component is in-progress.